-Figure 2.51 Sliding fixed collar support in the plane (a), Sliding fixed collar reaction components (b)
+Figure 2.51 (a) Sliding fixed collar support in the plane, (b) sliding fixed collar reaction components.

 Sliding fixed collar.
-Hollowed cylindrical device containing a concentric smooth rod along which it can slide freely and welded or completely adhered to the rigid body.
-It prevents the translation in the perpendicular direction to the rod and also the rotation within the plane allowing only translation parallel to the rod.
-This type of bearing is schematized in figure 2.51a while figure 2.51b shows the corresponding reaction force and couple developed by a fixed collar.
+This is a cylindrical tube through which passes freely a smooth, concentric rod.
+The tube is welded or otherwise adhered to a rigid body.
+It prevents translation perpendicular to the smooth rod and rotation within the plane.
+It allows only translation parallel to the smooth rod.
+This type of bearing is shown in Figure 2.51a and Figure 2.51b shows the corresponding reaction force and couple moment produced by a fixed collar.

 Pin.
-Device with two spaced flanks between which the rigid body with a hole is positioned, a screw and a nut connect the flanks and the rigid body together through the hole.
-A pin has two leaves is order to be fixed to the ground (Hibbeler, 2010).
-The schematic of a pin (named also hinge) is illustrated in figure 2.52a.
-A pin prevents in the plane translation in all directions.
-This leads to a reaction force directed along any inclination (with respect to the x-axis) in the plane.
-However, one can replace this force (i.e. this unknown angle also) by two rectangular components, i.e. a force along x-axis blocking translation in this direction and another one along y-direction.
-Mechanically, when translation is blocked along two directions, it is automatically blocked completely.
-In consequence, a pin baring exhibits two unknown-components reaction, those are one horizontal and another vertical force, one unknown magnitude force and its direction .
-This is illustrated in figure 2.52b.
-The most of the cases the approach of two rectangular components is adopted.
+A pin (also called a hinge) has two spaced flanks between which a rigid body with a hole is positioned.
+A screw fixed with a nut goes through a hole in the rigid body to connect it to the flanks.
+A pin has two leaves so that it can be fixed to the ground (Hibbeler, 2010).
+Figure 2.52a shows a pin.
+A pin prevents translation in the plane in all directions, which means that it exerted a reaction force directed along any inclination (with respect to the x axis) in the plane.
+However, one can replace this force (and its unknown angle) with two orthogonal components (i.e., a reaction force along the x axis preventing translation in this direction and another reaction force in the y direction preventing translation in this direction).
+Mechanically, when translation is prevented in two directions, it is blocked completely.
+Consequently, a pin bearing produces two unknown reaction-force components: one horizontal and one vertical force, or one unknown force magnitude and the corresponding direction  (see Figure 2.52b).
+In most cases, the two orthogonal components are adopted.